Sutton–Taylor feud: The feuding resumes

-On December 30, 1873, a Taylor supporter, Wiley W. Pridgen, was shot and killed at Thomastown station.
+On December 30, 1873, a Taylor supporter, Wiley W. Pridgen, was shot and killed at Thomaston station.

 The Sutton–Taylor feud reached its apex when Jim Taylor and his cousin William Riley "Billy" Taylor, along with several others, ambushed and gunned down William E. Sutton and a companion, Gabriel Slaughter, while they waited on a steamboat platform in Indianola, Texas, on March 11, 1874.
 William Sutton had grown tired of the feud and planned to leave the area for good.
 John Wesley Hardin admitted in his biography that he and his brother, Joseph, had also been involved—along with both the Taylors—in Sutton's and Slaughter's murders.

 In retaliation, the Sutton faction caught and lynched three of the Taylor group on June 22, 1874, in Clinton, Texas.
 Those lynched were Rufus P. "Scrap" Taylor, John Alfred "Kute" Tuggle, and James White.

 On June 1, 1874, two of Hardin's relatives, his cousin Alexander "Ham" Anderson and Anderson's brother-in-law, Alexander Henry Barekman, were gunned down by a Texas Ranger Company ostensibly in retaliation for their involvement with the killing of Sutton, but more likely because of Hardin's recent killing of ex-Texas Ranger and deputy sheriff Charles Webb, on May 26, 1874.
 Another member of the Taylor group was George Culver Tennille who was killed in Gonzales County, Texas, on July 8, 1874.

 The fighting continued, although with much less frequency, after these killings.
 Jim Taylor, a Mr. Hendricks, and another man were killed by the Suttons near Clinton, Texas, on January 1, 1875.
 On November 18, 1875, the leader of the Suttons, ex-Cuero, Texas, Town Marshal Reuben Brown was shot and killed by five men in Cuero, along with a black man named Tom Freeman.
 Another black man had also been wounded.
 In his autobiography, Hardin made only two references to Brown: that "Rube" Brown had arrested Billy Taylor before sending him to Galveston, Texas, for trial, and that Brown had been among the leaders of a Sutton "posse" that had been out to "get" him in Gonzales County.
 It is not known if Hardin was directly or indirectly involved in the killing of Reuben Brown as he made no further mention of the incident in his life story.
 Billy Taylor was tried twice and acquitted.
 Reportedly, he was killed in Oklahoma in about 1895.

 On September 16, 1876, Dr. Phillip H. Brassell and his son, George, were killed by the Suttons.
 Following the resultant outbreak of violence in October 1876, Texas Ranger Captain Jesse Lee Hall led a force into Cuero, Texas, to break up the feud for good.
 By January 1877, he and his supporting troop had put an end to the conflict once and for all.